Arinerron/heaptrace/README.md

 # About

 heaptrace is an `LD_PRELOAD`-based tool similar to ltrace that is made for tracking heap operations (malloc, free, realloc).
-It is useful for debugging binaries and heap pwn.
+It is useful for debugging binaries and doing heap pwn.

-It allows users to set breakpoints at heap operations, is able to automatically identify and describe both double free vulnerabilities and memory leakage issues.
+It allows users to set breakpoints at heap operations, and is able to automatically identify and describe both double free vulnerabilities and memory leakage issues.

 ## Setup